NCEMS/ocean-idr-database/README.md

 * After you open the terminal session, type or copy the command `git clone https://github.com/NCEMS/ocean-idr-database.git` onto the command line and hit enter.

-* You will be prompted for your GitHub username and password.
-In the password field, paste the token your created

 * Run the command `cd ocean-idr-database/` and then proceed to step 3

 ### 3. Configuring `gocmd` and getting the database file